Fuzzy concept

-A fuzzy concept is a kind of concept of which the boundaries of application can vary considerably according to context or conditions, instead of being fixed once and for all.
-This means the concept is vague in some way, lacking a fixed, precise meaning, without however being unclear or meaningless altogether.
-It has a definite meaning, which can be made more precise only through further elaboration and specification - including a closer definition of the context in which the concept is used.
-The study of the characteristics of fuzzy concepts and fuzzy language is called fuzzy semantics.
+A fuzzy concept is an idea of which the boundaries of application can vary considerably according to context or conditions, instead of being fixed once and for all.
+This means the idea is somewhat vague or imprecise.
+Yet it is not unclear or meaningless.
+It has a definite meaning, which can often be made more exact with further elaboration and specification — including a closer definition of the context in which the concept is used.
 The inverse of a "fuzzy concept" is a "crisp concept" (i.e. a precise concept).
+Fuzzy concepts are often used to navigate imprecision in the real world, when precise information is not available and an approximate indication is sufficient to be helpful.